wu-lee/gpgwrapper/README.md

 # CAVEATS / DISCLAIMER

+Other than the caveats below, this script works correctly to the best of my knowledge.
+However, as ever with open source software: inspect the source code and use at your own risk.

+## GPG < v2.1.11 are not supported.

+This script does not support `gpg` versions < 2.1.11, as it requires the `--pinentry-mode` option.

+Therefore the executable `/usr/bin/gpg2` will be used if it exists, and `/usr/bin/gpg` otherwise (since some systems can install both).
+The output with the `--version` option is checked, and a warning printed if it is unsupported.

+If you see this warning you may need to install the correct version and either symlink it to one of these paths, or alter the GPG variable assignment in the script.

+## Loopback pinentry should be enabled

 For versions of `gpg-agent` <2.1.12 loopback pinentry is not enabled by default, and you need to enable it to decrypt without a passphrase prompt by adding `allow-loopback-pinentry` into